 When many Americans sheltered in their homes early in the coronavirus pandemic, meal delivery sales reached new heights.
-Bloomberg Second Measure’s consumer transaction data shows that in April 2020, combined sales for major meal delivery services grew 162 percent year-over-year and 59 percent compared to the previous month.
+Bloomberg Second Measure’s consumer transaction data analytics show that in April 2020, combined observed sales for major meal delivery services grew 162 percent year-over-year and 59 percent compared to the previous month.
 The meal delivery industry as a whole is continuing to see some growth, though at much lower rates than those pandemic peaks.
-Our data reveals that in August 2023, sales for major meal delivery services grew 6 percent year-over-year, collectively.
+Our data shows that in October 2023, observed sales for major meal delivery services grew 3 percent year-over-year, collectively.

-Bloomberg Second Measure’s transaction data shows that in August 2023, DoorDash (NYSE: DASH) and its subsidiary Caviar earned 65 percent of U.S. consumers’ meal delivery sales.
+Bloomberg Second Measure’s transaction data analytics show that in October 2023, DoorDash (NASDAQ: DASH) and its subsidiary Caviar earned 65 percent of observed U.S. consumers’ meal delivery sales.
 DoorDash made its public market debut with one of the biggest IPOs of 2020, and accounted for an increasing percentage of market share during the COVID-19 pandemic.
-Between January 2019 and August 2023, DoorDash’s market share among these companies roughly doubled.

-Among the companies in our analysis, Uber Eats came in second place with 23 percent of sales in August 2023.
-It is worth noting that our sales metrics may differ from publicly reported earnings for a number of reasons.
+Among the companies in our analysis, Uber Eats came in second place with 24 percent of observed sales in October 2023.
+It is worth noting that our observed sales metrics may differ from publicly reported earnings for a number of reasons.
 First, Bloomberg Second Measure is unable to reliably track data for Uber Eats from March to September 2019.
-Additionally, Bloomberg Second Measure’s data does not include Uber Eats’ purchases made using Uber Cash or purchases made by corporate customers, an area where meal delivery services are reportedly making inroads.
+Additionally, Bloomberg Second Measure’s data analytics do not include Uber Eats’ purchases made using Uber Cash or purchases made by corporate customers, an area where meal delivery services are reportedly making inroads.
 Our analysis includes debit and credit card purchases from a panel of millions of U.S. consumers.

 At the end of November 2020, Uber (NYSE: UBER) acquired Postmates in an attempt to consolidate market share and boost profitability.
-Postmates earned 2 percent of the U.S. meal delivery market in August 2023, bringing Uber’s total market share to 25 percent.
+Postmates earned 2 percent of the observed U.S. meal delivery market in October 2023, bringing Uber’s total market share to 26 percent.
 Notably, Bloomberg Second Measure is unable to reliably track Postmates between October and December of 2022.

-Grubhub and its other third-party delivery subsidiaries, which include Seamless, Eat24, and Tapingo, came in at 10 percent of U.S. meal delivery consumer spending in August 2023.
+Grubhub and its other third-party delivery subsidiaries, which include Seamless, Eat24, and Tapingo, came in at 9 percent of observed U.S. meal delivery consumer spending in October 2023.
 (Purchases made through LevelUp, which Grubhub acquired in late 2018, are not included in our analysis.
 Neither are college student meal plan purchases made through Tapingo.)
 Grubhub was acquired by Just Eat Takeaway in June 2021.
 In March 2023, Grubhub saw its CEO step down after nearly two years at the helm of the company.

-One of the industry’s smaller services, ASAP (known as Waitr prior to its rebrand in 2022) and its subsidiaries Bite Squad, Arrowhead Delivery, and Delivery Dudes, earned less than 1 percent of national sales in August 2023.
+One of the industry’s smaller services, ASAP (known as Waitr prior to its rebrand in 2022) and its subsidiaries Bite Squad, Arrowhead Delivery, and Delivery Dudes, earned less than 1 percent of observed national sales in October 2023.
 In early 2023, ASAP was delisted from the Nasdaq exchange.

 Subscription meals have appeal